NTS Thesis Guide

 Thesis and Dissertation Guide

-The following guidelines must be followed for completion of your Thesis or Dissertation.
+The following guidelines must be followed for the completion of your Thesis or Dissertation.

-“The great benefit of an accelerated degree program, beside the huge savings of both time and money, if that study is focused on your major only.
+“The great benefit of an accelerated degree program, besides the huge savings of both time and money, is that the study focuses on your major only.
 This concentrated study allows the student to become an expert in the field of their major in just 90-days!”

 Instructions for Preparation of Your Thesis Or Dissertation: